 - Capital- No business can survive without financial support

-- Marketing – The ability of startup to market the product/idea and create awareness about its need for the market
+- Marketing – The ability of a startup to market the product/idea and create awareness about its need for the market

 - Strong leadership — that is good enough to manage people, resources, and market